p0z0/p0z0.github.com/README.markdown

 So, triggering a single request you can:

     $client = new JsonRpcClient('http://serverurl');

 Parameters sequence must represent the same as server implementation and notification not allowed

     // recommended
     $response = $client->add($a,$b);

-is equal with
+Is equal with

     $response = $client->{'add'}($a,$b);

-call with RpcRequest RIGHT
+Call with RpcRequest RIGHT

     $response = $client->call(new RpcRequest('sanitize',array(array(1,2,3))));
     $response = $client->call(new RpcRequest('deleteById',array(3)));

-call with RpcRequest WRONG
+Call with RpcRequest WRONG

     $response = $client->call(new RpcRequest('sanitize',array(1,2,3)));
     $response = $client->call(new RpcRequest('deleteById',3));

-sequence is not necessary, the server will sorting params if these exits
+Sequence is not necessary, the server will sorting params if these exits

     $response = $client->call(new RpcRequest('add',array('bValue'=>$b,'aValue'=>$a)));

-notification
+Notification

     $response = $client->call(new RpcRequest('deleteAndUpdtae',array(2),true));
     $response = $client->call(new RpcRequest('update',null,true));